 |Copyright © Nucleus Medical Media, Inc.|

-- Muscle weakness in legs, difficulty walking
+- Muscle weakness in the legs

 - Loss of bladder control

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-A neurologic exam may also be done.
+A neurological exam may also be done.

-Images may be taken of your spinal cord.
+Images may be taken of the spine.
 These can be done with: